Giskard-AI/giskard/python-client/docs/push-feature.md

 ```

 ```
+# Disabled temporarily
-"action": "Save this example for further inspection and testing", "explanation": "This may help you identify spurious correlation and create unit test based on these examples", "button": "Save Example"
+#    "action": "Save this example for further inspection and testing",
+#    "explanation": "This may help you identify spurious correlation and create unit test based on "
+#    "these examples",
+#    "button": "Save Example",

 "action": "Generate a unit test to check if this example is correctly predicted", "explanation": "This enables you to make sure this specific example is correct for a new model", "button": "Create unit test"

+"action": "Generate a test to check if the rate of <br>overconfidence</br> rows is decreasing", "explanation": "This may help you ensure that the overconfidence rate is at an acceptable level", "button": "Create unit test"

-"action": "Open the debugger session on similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger"
+"action": "Filter this debugger session with similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger"
 ```